-(i) Confirmation that processing activities are in progress, or not as the case may be, involving their own personal data, and information on the characteristics of the processing (e.g. purposes, categories of personal recipients of data communication, rights of the data subject);
+(i) Confirmation that processing activities are in progress, or not as the case may be, involving their own personal data, and information on the characteristics of the processing (e.g. purposes, categories of personal recipients of data communication, rights of the interested party);

-&lt;sup>1 Pursuant to Directive 95/46/EC, a total of fourteen countries were decided to be adequate: Andorra, Argentina, Australia, Canada, Faer Oer, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Switzerland, Uruguay and the United States (from 2016 - Privacy Shield).
-E.g. the data protection clauses adopted by the European Commission ("standard contractual clauses").
+1 Pursuant to Directive 95/46/EC. a total of fourteen countries were decided to be adequate: Andorra, Argentina, Australia, Canada, Faer Oer, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Switzerland, Uruguay and the United States (from 2016 - Privacy Shield).
+Pursuant to Regulation 679/2016, the Commission has decided that Japan ensures an adequate level of protection.
+2 E.g. the data protection clauses adopted by the European Commission ("standard contractual clauses").

-&lt;sup>3 The DPO is a key element of the new data governance system, and under the GDPR the DPO is tasked with the general duties of facilitating and promoting compliance with the regulations through the use of accountability instruments and with liaising between the various parties involved (regulatory authorities, data subjects and business divisions within the company organization.
+3 The DPO is a key element of the new data governance system, and under the GDPR the DPO is tasked with the general duties of facilitating and promoting compliance with the regulations through the use of accountability instruments and with liaising between the various parties involved (regulatory authorities, interested parties and business divisions within the company organization.